Abela-zr/Abela-zr.github.io/_pages/about.md

 国际光学工程学会学生会员、中国光学学会、中国仪器仪表学会、中国光学工程学会学生会员。

 My name is Zhu Rui, male, master degree in Yanshan University School of Electrical Engineering.
-My research interests are spectral analysis, optical (gas) sensors, exhaled gas ultrattrace detection, and the application of deep learning techniques.
+My research interests are spectral analysis, optical (gas) sensor, exhaled gas ultrattrace detection, and the application of deep learning techniques.
 I have **published 6 SCI papers as the first author**, including **5 Top papers** in the first district of the Chinese Academy of Sciences and **1 Top paper** in the second district of the Chinese Academy of Sciences.
 And applied for 4 national invention patents, registered software copyright 11.
 And I won the national Scholarship for graduate students in 2023 and 2024.
 I am proficient in Python programming and familiar with TensorFlow, Pytorch, PaddlePaddle frameworks.
-Therefore, I was awarded "PaddlePaddle Developers Expert" by Baidu PaddlePaddle  and "New star creator in artificial intelligence" by CSDN.
+Therefore, I was awarded "PaddlePaddle Developers Expert" by Baidu PaddlePaddle  and "New Star Creator in AI" by CSDN.
 At the same time, I am a student member of the International Society of Optical Engineering, a student member of the Chinese Optical Society, a student member of the Chinese Society of Instrumentation, and a student member of the Chinese Society of Optical Engineering.

 # 🔥 News